bluerobotics/ardusub-gitbook/reference/qgroundcontrol/fly-view.md

 ## Instrument Panel

 The instrument panel is a multi-page widget that displays information about the current vehicle, including: telemetry, camera, video, system health, and vibration information.

-The default page displays vehicle telemetry - use the drop down menu on the to right to select the other options.
+The default page displays vehicle telemetry - use the drop down menu in the right corner to select the other pages.

 ### Values